-Outstanding Philanthropy Program: This award recognizes an organization’s involvement in philanthropic activity or event that positively affects a targeted cause either locally or globally.
+Outstanding Community Service Program: This award recognizes an organization’s involvement in a philanthropic activity or event that positively affects a targeted cause either locally or globally.
 The specific program may be held on or off campus and should relate to the organization’s mission.
 It is preferred that the activity had a notable impact on the organization and its members that continued throughout the year.

 Outstanding Educational Program: This award recognizes an educational program that was successful in educating the campus community on a topic related to the organization’s mission in a creative and appealing way, and impacting the campus community beyond the organization’s own members.

 Outstanding Annual Program: This award looks to recognize an annual program or event that has been going on for at least two years.
 This program should have a positive impact on the campus community, whether it is educational and/or community-building in nature.
 Ideally this program has become recognizable on campus, one that students look forward to each year and could be considered a campus tradition.

 Outstanding New Program: This award looks to recognize a new program or event that has taken place for the first time within this academic year.
 It recognizes success in both quality (including the type of program and topic/theme) and quantity (attendance).
 The program should be unique, creative, marketed effectively, and successful in terms of its impact to the campus community beyond the organization’s own members.
 This program could have been reoccurring or a one-time event and ideally filled a gap in programming needs on campus.